 The UVM Women's Center supports all facets of women's lives — the social, professional, spiritual, physical, intellectual & emotional, to empower women and their allies to become active leaders and global citizens in their communities.

-The ALANA Student Center works to support the holistic development of ALANA and Bi/Multi-racial students so they attain their goals for wellness, academic achievement, personal growth, identity formation, community building and cultural advancement.
+The Mosaic Center for Students of Color (MCSC) works to support the holistic development of the MCSC and Bi/Multi-racial students so they attain their goals for wellness, academic achievement, personal growth, identity formation, community building and cultural advancement.

 UVM's Bailey/Howe library keeps an extensive collection of LGBTQ-related books, journals, and other text resources.
 Additionally, Bailey/Howe Media Collections keeps over 80 films related to LGBT issues.